Read case data

 Reading from HIS APIs

-Health related data are also increasingly stored in specialized HIS
+Health data is increasingly stored in specialized HIS such as

 {readepi}